Billy Beane: Detroit Tigers (1988)

-Front office career
+Executive career

-Weary of the lifestyle of a minor-league player, Beane approached Athletics GM Sandy Alderson a day after he was reassigned to minor league camp in April 1990 for a job as an advance scout.
-Beane held that position through 1993, when he was promoted to assistant GM of the Athletics, tasked with scouting minor-league players.
+Weary of the lifestyle of a minor league player, Beane approached Athletics GM Sandy Alderson a day after he was reassigned to minor league camp in April 1990 for a job as an advance scout.

+Beane held the position of advance scout through 1993, when he was promoted to assistant GM of the Athletics, tasked with scouting minor-league players.

 Under the ownership of Walter A. Haas Jr., the Athletics appeared in three consecutive World Series from 1988 through 1990, and had the highest payroll in baseball in 1991.
 Haas died in 1995, and new owners Stephen Schott and Ken Hofmann ordered Alderson to slash payroll.
 To field a competitive roster on a limited budget, Alderson began focusing on sabermetric principles to obtain undervalued players.
 He valued on-base percentage among hitters.
 Alderson taught Beane to find value that other teams did not see using sabermetrics.

+Oakland Athletics (1997–2015)

-Beane succeeded Alderson as GM on October 17, 1997.
+Beane succeeded Alderson as general manager on October 17, 1997.
 He continued Alderson's crafting of the Athletics into one of the most cost-effective teams in baseball.
 For example, in the 2006 MLB season, the Athletics ranked 24th of 30 major league teams in player salaries but had the 5th-best regular-season record.

 The Athletics reached the playoffs in four consecutive years from 2000 through 2003, losing in the American League Division Series each year.
 In 2002, the Athletics became the first team in the 100+ years of American League (AL) baseball to win 20 consecutive games.
+After the 2002 season, the Boston Red Sox made Beane an offer of $12.5 million to become their general manager, but he declined.
+On April 15, 2005, Beane received a contract extension to remain with the Athletics as the team's general manager through 2012, and new team owner Lewis Wolff awarded Beane a small portion of the team's ownership.
 They won their first playoff series under Beane in 2006 when they swept the Minnesota Twins in the American League Division Series, but were swept by the Detroit Tigers in the American League Championship Series.

-After the 2002 season, the Boston Red Sox made Beane an offer of $12.5 million to become their GM, but he declined.
-On April 15, 2005, Beane received a contract extension to remain with the Athletics as its general manager through 2012, and new team owner Lewis Wolff awarded Beane a small portion of the team's ownership.
-In February 2012, the Athletics extended Beane's contract through 2019.

 From their 2006 playoff appearance until 2012, the Athletics did not make the playoffs or finish above .500, which triggered criticism of Beane and his approach in some quarters, especially in 2009.
 Beane largely dismisses criticism of his approach, indicating that his philosophy revolves around research and analysis.
 Many other general managers have followed Beane's strategy and now use similar approaches.
+In December 2009, Sports Illustrated named Beane #10 on its list of the Top 10 GMs/Executives of the Decade in all sports.